Summary

 Donalds began his professional career in 2003 as a credit analyst at TIB Bank.
 He was promoted to senior credit analyst in 2004, and later promoted to commercial credit manager, assistant vice president, and credit manager.[13]
 Donalds left TIB Bank in 2007 and took a position as a portfolio manager at CMG Surety LLC.
 In 2015, he joined Wells Fargo Advisors as a Financial Advisor.[14]

-After Donalds became involved in the Tea Party movement, he was encouraged to run for office.[16]
+In 2010, Donalds left the Democratic Party and joined the Republican Party.[15]
+After becoming involved in the Tea Party movement, he was encouraged to run for office.[1]
+Over time, he became part of the MAGA wing of the Republican Party.[16][17][18][19]

 In 2012, Donalds was a candidate for the U.S. House of Representatives in Florida’s 19th congressional district.
 He finished fifth of six candidates.[20]
 In 2014, he was reported as a likely candidate for the U.S. House in Florida’s 19th congressional district after Trey Radel resigned, but did not run.[20]

-Donalds was elected to the Florida House of Representatives in 2016.
-During his Florida House tenure, he chaired the Insurance and Banking Subcommittee.[29]
+Donalds was elected to the Florida House of Representatives for District 80 in 2016.
+During his Florida House tenure, he chaired the Insurance and Banking Subcommittee.[21]

 U.S. House of Representatives